Technology & Science in the Fight Against MosquitoesPosted by Mosquito Squad

 Here are three examples of technological advances in mosquito control:

 1. Using Drones to Target Breeding Hot Spots

 People are trying to use drones for everything from surveillance to pizza delivery, but we think mosquito control is one of the most beneficial uses for a drone.
 The basic concept is simple: drones with high-resolution cameras patrol regions to target patches of standing water that are too small or obscure to be spotted using traditional methods.

 This summer, several experimental unmanned aerial systems (UAS), or computer-controlled drones, were developed at Rutgers University.
 Dubbed “skeeter copters,” these drones are loaded with equipment, including sonar, barometer, magnetometer, gyros, camera, accelerometers, GPS, telemetry, and more.
-They are designed to spray, survey, and map regions affected by mosquito infestation.
+They are designed to mist, survey, and map regions affected by mosquito infestation.

 This practice is already being used in localities across the United States.
 In 2015 the Florida Keys Mosquito Control District began using drones.
 That marked the first time the Federal Aviation Administration authorized drones for mosquito control.
 In August 2016 the city of Aberdeen, South Dakota purchased a drone to combat West Nile.
 Williams County, North Dakota is also considering drones to lighten the load of mosquito control crews.

 We’ve all seen the bug zappers that people install in their backyards to attract mosquitoes and fry them when they approach.
 However, there is a much more advanced zapping technology being developed right now.
 Several years ago, Nathan Myhrvold created a “phototonic fence” that could use lasers to track and kill mosquitoes.